sriramsk1999/sriramsk1999.github.io/_posts/2021-12-06-poems-from-the-past.md

 ---

 The Sun sets o'er the rolling fields
 Of waving wheat and curling corn.
 Men go back to their waiting wives,
 Laughing children and a bottle of wine.
 To gather ‘round the hearth
 And tell their tales
 Of mighty mystics, wise old men
 Witty jesters, and a dragon's den.

 The Harbinger hears them and smiles,
 As he tap-taps his way into town.
 A wise old man is he,
 But beneath the veneer of wisdom
 Lies a heart as black as soot.

 He sees the future with a measured gaze,
 Hawk-eyed, watching.
 The infinite ramifications of every action,
 And their worst possible consequence.

 He guides all towards their doom,
 With twisted words and a gentle smile.
 His cloak foreboding, his staff a death knell
 To all that hear it.

 He limps into the crowd of people,
 The flaming firelight flickering
 On his robes flaked with dust.
 Casting serpentine shadows of dread.

 A woman speaks up,
-“Welcome traveller, rest your weary feet in our humble town. “ The Harbinger does naught,
+“Welcome traveller, rest your weary feet in our humble town.“
+The Harbinger does naught,
 He stays still as a standing stone.

 At length he begins to speak
 And quiets the townsfolk's rambling.
 Words of uncanny wisdom
 Fly like arrows from his mouth,
 Shafts of lies, feathered with truth.

 Silence prevails
 As The Harbinger journeys on.

 He leaves behind a shattered town.
 Broken spirit and broken soul.
 And I look upon this wreck of life
 Wonder at the monstrosity that is
 **The Harbinger.**

 The Maelstrom
 ======